 This law established the creation of various land-grant colleges which, in turn, became many of today’s public universities.
 Part of the federal government’s requirements for these colleges was to include teaching military tactics to students.
 This requirement formed the basis for the first ROTC-like programs in the country.

-There were other developments along the way and again many schools offered programs designed to train ordinary citizens into competent reserve officers, ready to be called upon in time of war.
-The main purpose of modern ROTC programs is still to train primarily high school and college students for future military service.
+There were other developments along the way and many schools offered programs to train ordinary citizens into competent reserve officers, ready to be called in time of war.
+Modern ROTC programs still train primarily high school and college students for future military service.

-Many high schools offer JROTC programs which help prepare kids for the college-level counterparts.
-These college-based programs are normally divided amongst the various branches and have their own unique requirements, especially when it comes to qualifying for scholarships.
+Many high schools offer JROTC programs which prepare kids for the college-level counterparts.
+These college-based programs are divided amongst the different branches and have their own unique requirements.

 It’s important to note that the U.S. Coast Guard does not have its own program and that the Marine Corps is basically grouped together with the Navy, given their shared history together.

 SAT/ACT Requirements For ROTC Scholarships